Sid Eudy: United States Wrestling Association (1994–1996)

-Return to WWF (1995–1997)
+World Wrestling Federation (1995–1997)

 Alliance with Shawn Michaels and Million Dollar Corporation (1995)

-On the February 20, 1995, episode of Raw Eudy-now under the moniker "Psycho Sid" (later changed to "Sycho Sid")-entered the WWF as the bodyguard of Shawn Michaels.
-Along with Jenny McCarthy, Sid accompanied Michaels to ringside for Michaels's WWF Championship match against then-champion and Michaels's former bodyguard, Diesel, at WrestleMania XI.
+On the February 20, 1995, episode of Raw is War Eudy-now under the moniker "Psycho Sid" (later changed to "Sycho Sid")-returned to the WWF as the bodyguard of Shawn Michaels.
+Along with Jenny McCarthy, Sid accompanied Michaels to ringside for Michaels' WWF Championship match against then-champion and Michaels's former bodyguard, Diesel, at WrestleMania XI.
 Michaels had hit his signature Superkick, but Sid stood on the ring apron and distracted referee Earl Hebner, allowing Diesel time to recover and pin Michaels after a Jackknife Powerbomb to win the match and retain his title.
 The next night on Raw, Michaels expressed dissatisfaction with Sid's interference and gave him the night off for his rematch against Diesel.
 In response, Sid yelled at Shawn and attacked Michaels from behind before hitting him with a powerbomb three times, turning Michaels into a face again.

 Sycho Sid joined Ted DiBiase (left) and his Million Dollar Corporation in 1995.

 Two weeks later on the April 17 episode of Raw, Ted DiBiase introduced Sid as the "crown jewel" of the Million Dollar Corporation.
 Sid challenged Diesel to a match for the WWF Championship at the first In Your House pay-per-view on May 14, where Diesel won the match via disqualification, and thus retained his title, when Tatanka interfered.
 After the match, Sid and Tatanka continued to double-team Diesel until Bam Bam Bigelow came out to save him.
 At King of the Ring on June 15, Sid and Tatanka lost to Diesel and Bigelow.

 On July 23, Sid faced Diesel once again at In Your House 2: The Lumberjacks for the WWF Championship in a lumberjack match, which Diesel won to end the feud.
 Following this, Sid moved on to a feud with Shawn Michaels and was scheduled to face him at SummerSlam, but was replaced by Razor Ramon at the request of WWF President Gorilla Monsoon, with Ramon challenging for Michaels' Intercontinental Championship in a ladder match as Sid was seen watching on the backstage television monitors.
 On the September 5 episode of Raw, Sid faced Michaels for the title but lost after being hit with three superkicks.
 Sid then started a brief feud with Henry Godwinn, culminating in a victory over Godwinn on September 24 at In Your House 3: Triple Header.